Forced adoption in the United Kingdom: International

-The practice has drawn international criticism, with the Slovakian government, Nigerian parliament and the French High Commissioner raising their concerns.
+The practice has drawn international criticism, with the Slovak government, Nigerian parliament and the French High Commissioner raising their concerns.
 Every European country has a mechanism which permits adoption without parental consent, but it is clear that England and Wales is the jurisdiction which most frequently resorts to such orders.

-The government of Slovakia threatened to take a case to the European Court of Human Rights, after the children of a Slovakian couple resident in the UK were taken into care following concerns about one of the children's injuries.
-The children were soon to be adopted in the UK, but the Slovakian government had favoured placing the children with a grandmother in Slovakia, where they were eventually returned.
+The government of Slovakia threatened to take a case to the European Court of Human Rights, after the children of a Slovak couple resident in the UK were taken into care following concerns about one of the children's injuries.
+The children were soon to be adopted in the UK, but the Slovak government had favoured placing the children with a grandmother in Slovakia, where they were eventually returned.
 However, despite various challenges in the European Court over the years, the system in England and Wales has been found to be compliant with the requirements of the European Convention of Human Rights.

 The European Union Committee on Petitions made a fact-finding visit to London to discuss petitions related to adoptions in November 2015, to exchange views with relevant stakeholders on the petitions related to interventions by the UK authorities on issues of parental responsibility and allegedly abusive decisions on adoption and the placing of children in foster care without the consent of biological parents.